nikhita/nikhita.github.io/_posts/2016-10-23-setting-import-path-for-go-generate.md

 ### Updating your repo

 While you were busy sorting out your import paths, someone else might have contributed some code.
 To update your repo, you can fetch and merge.
+I generally don't like touching `rebase` unless necessary but you could also do a `git rebase upstream/master`.

 {% highlight bash %}
 $ git fetch upstream